Getting started #

 Creating singleton #

 Let's assume we are developing an application that requires an in-memory cache, we only need one instance of this cache throughout the application.
-Let's assume this cache needs to have a Get
+Let's assume this cache needs to have a Get and a Set function, so it needs to fulfill the following interface.

 package cache